nebunebu/DankMaterialShell/PLUGINS/README.md

 ### Plugin Manifest (plugin.json)

-The manifest file defines plugin metadata and configuration:
+The manifest file defines plugin metadata and configuration.

+**JSON Schema:** See `plugin-schema.json` for the complete specification and validation schema.

 ```json
 {